-This is the number one hack to make your meal and food stretch a bit
+Hey, super frugal people!
+Whether you are frugal by choice or frugal-not-by-choice: this is the number one hack to make your meal and food stretch a bit further!

-If you ever are making a meal and need to make it stretch for more people….
+You ever are making a meal and need to make it stretch for more people?

-If you ever are strapped for money and are trying to make your main dishes go a little bit further…
+Are you ever strapped for money and are trying to make your main dishes go a little bit further?

-If you ever need to turn a regular supper into something a bit more fancy..
+Do you need to turn a regular supper into something a bit more fancy?

-Turn a regular supper into a two course extravaganza with one of the cheapest foods out there:
+You can turn a regular supper into a two-course extravaganza with one of the cheapest foods out there.

 Make a soup to Stretch your Meal!

-Adding a soup to a beginning of a meal has a few advantages:
+Adding a soup to the beginning of a meal has a few advantages:

-2. People fill up on soup when it served first.
-A soup is nourishing and filling and after eating a bowl (or two!) of soup, they will eat less of the main dish.
-This is great of you are trying to get away with serving less of the main dish.
+2. People fill up on soup when it is served first.
+A soup is nourishing and filling, and after eating a bowl (or two!) of soup, they will eat less of the main dish.
+This is great if you are trying to get away with serving less of the main dish.